 You can stir-fry in a pan with a little oil in 4 minutes.
 Add some finely chopped spring onion, tomato, fried courgette, red pepper, prawns – or whatever you fancy – to make a faster-than-fast one-dish meal.

 Available pretty much everywhere.
 We always keep two or three packs in the camping kit just in case.
+Plenty of grains and pulses, including quinoa and lentils, to choose from as well.
+Around £1 at Tesco (and always good deals available).

 Free & Easy